stefan-sinnige/prontoscript/README.md

 libraries.
 This includes Linux, MacOS and (with some slight modifications due to POSIX) Windows as well.

+It's main aim is to enhance development capabilities to run ProntoScript scripts directly on the development platform without having to incorporate it in a remote control configuration or run it in a remote control simulator.

 ## Building

 The original JavaScript source code tar ball has only a partial build system and has therefore been changed by adding an autoconf/automake based build system.
 In general, building the prontoscript would consist of